 Manchester Metropolitan University has been ranked number one in the UK for student experience for sport science in the 2019 Times Higher Education Subject Rankings.

-“You won’t find a better distance learning course in the Sports Science field.
-Distance learning really suited me, especially with my working hours, and many of the scientific principles I learned on the course I then applied in my previous role at Exeter City FC on a day-to-day basis.”
+“You won’t find a better distance learning course in the sports science field.
+Distance learning really suited me, especially with my working hours, and many of the scientific principles I learned on the course I now apply in my current role at the US-based National Women's Soccer League team Utah Royals FC on a day-to-day basis.”
 Andrew Wiseman, BSc (Hons) Sport and Exercise (distance learning)

 “While my research interests are focused primarily on sport and exercise genetics, I am also a BASES Accredited Sport and Exercise Scientist, and enjoy providing physiological support to some world-class athletes.”